-Eliyahu Hurvitz has been the Chairman of the Board of Teva Pharmaceutical Industries Ltd. since April 2002 and prior thereto was its President and Chief Executive Officer for more than five years.
+Eliyahu Hurvitz has been the President and Chief Executive Officer of Teva Pharmaceutical Industries Ltd. for more than the past five years.

 Dr. Abraham Ludomirski is the founder and managing director of Vitalife fund, a dedicated life-sciences fund specifically focused on medical devices with which he has been associated for the past five years.
 He is also the Chairman of the Board of Sightline Technologies Ltd., an Israeli high technology company specializing in miniature electronics and optical and video systems.